pedro-morago/formacion/docs/cicd/aws-for-qa.md

 The environments you test against increasingly live in the cloud.
 A QA doesn't need to be an AWS architect, but does need bearings: knowing **where the logs, the data and the artifacts are**, and moving through them without depending on anyone.

-## The five services a QA actually touches
+## The five services a QA actually touchess

 | Service | What it is | What a QA uses it for |
 |---|---|---|